Compare Versions: What’s New in CC 2014 Release vs. CS6 & Older?

 One of the most common upgrade questions we see out there is asking what’s new, what’s different, what’s better, what’s changed between Adobe’s just-launched CC 2014 release and the previous CC 2013, or 2012′s Creative Suite 6, or even the older CS5, CS4, CS3?
 Or more fundamentally, what are the key new features in CC 2014 versus prior versions?

 Now that the new CC 2014 milestone release is out worldwide, everyone is entitled to either a free upgrade or a free 30-day trial (possibly up to 60 days).
 Ongoing access to these tools requires a Creative Cloud membership (either for one app or for all), with significant discounts available for upgraders and education customers.
-Adobe says that if you look at all of the changes since CS6 to the current CC 2014 release, there have been almost 1,000 updates – new and improved features, added capabilities, and performance improvements – to the key creative applications.
+Adobe says that if you look at all of the changes since CS6 to the current CC 2014 release, there have been over 1,000 updates – meaning new and improved features, added capabilities, and performance improvements – to the key creative applications.

-There are 20 different desktop tools included in Creative Cloud 2014, so the easiest way to look at it is by product… For example, Photoshop CC 2014 contains all the 3D functions that were previously only available in the PS ‘Extended’ edition – and overall is packed with new features for designers, photographers and digital artists – something for everyone.
+There are 20 different desktop tools included in Creative Cloud, so the easiest way to look at it is by product… For example, Photoshop CC 2014 contains all of the 3D functions that were previously only available in the PS ‘Extended’ edition – and overall is packed with new features for designers, photographers and digital artists – something for everyone.
 You’ll find the details on these additions in the table below.

 Typically you can install and use the CC software on up to two computers (including both a PC and a Mac), and even both at the same time.
 Further, CC tools generally can read and save or export back to the older CS6 file formats in most cases (or even CS5, CS4, or CS3).
 Also don’t forget that all CC products include ongoing upgrades at no extra cost, so you’ll always be running the latest and greatest version available.